opyate/ye-olde-opyate.github.io/about/resume/netaporter/index.md

 Net-A-Porter has become a very integrated part of my life.
 I remember shopping for a new TV on Tottenham Court Road one Saturday morning, when I got a call from ops saying the payment service is throwing a wobbly, and could I take a look.
 I'd whip the laptop out there and then, make the connection, troubleshoot, re-compile and deploy right there.
 Needless to say, it's 2013 now, and I've only recently got a TV and a license for one.

 I've also made many wonderful friends at NAP throughout the years.
 I've gone to my colleagues' house warmings, weddings, birthday parties and BBQs.
 They are truly a great bunch.
-My LinkedIn network is NAP/other to a ratio of almost 5:1.

 [![NAP tech circa 2007](https://fbcdn-sphotos-a-a.akamaihd.net/hphotos-ak-frc1/222537_8125517399_1278_n.jpg)](https://www.facebook.com/chiselwright/media_set?set=a.8125327399.23525.516677399&type=3)